 The paper is organized as follows.
 Section 2 contains some basic definitions and preliminary observations.
 In Sections 3 - 4 we generalize Cavaleri's characterizations (using very similar arguments) of some versions of effective amenability to the case of computably enumerable groups.
 In these sections we prove Theorem \ref{1}.
 In Section 5 we study complexity of the set of effective F\o lner sequences for computable groups.
 Sections 6 - 8 are dedicated to the effectiveness of a paradoxical decomposition.
 In Section 6 we introduce and prove an effective version of the Hall's Harem Theorem.
 We use it to prove Theorem \ref{2} in Section 7.
 In Section 8 we introduce a notion of a witnesses of the Banach-Tarski paradox and study the complexity of the set of witnesses (Theorem \ref{3}).
-Section 9 gives an example of a finitely presented group with decidable word problem such that the problem if a finite subset generates an amenable group is not decidable.
-Section 10 is the appendix written by Aleksander Ivanov.

-We mention the preprints of I. Bilanovic, J. Chubb and S. Roven \cite{bcr} and of A. Darbinyan \cite{darar} as other papers in the field (applied to other group-theoretic properties).
+We mention papers of I. Bilanovic, J. Chubb and S. Roven \cite{bcr} and of A. Darbinyan \cite{darar} as other papers in the field (applied to other group-theoretic properties).